 Using the Rose3D slicer, it’s possible to go from STL file to a print-ready file quickly, and the auto-leveling sensor helps beginners get quality prints without tedious manual leveling.
 These features, combined with the small footprint of the machine and the quiet operation, all make the Rose Go an easy choice for a good first 3D printer.
 If you are interested in making miniatures, board game pieces, or other small highly detailed objects, the Rose Go might be a good fit for you!

-- Shop: Rose Go on Begonova
+- Official Website: Rose Go on Begonova

 Read More & Compare: Desktop 3D Printers